whaleberg/march-planner/GITHUB_PAGES_DEPLOYMENT.md

 - Make sure the secret name matches exactly: `VITE_GOOGLE_MAPS_API_KEY`
 - Verify that the environment variable is being passed to the build step
 - Check that the variable is being used correctly in the code

+### Map Not Loading
+- Check that your API key is correctly set in GitHub Secrets
+- Verify that the Maps JavaScript API is enabled in Google Cloud Console
+- Check the browser console for any error messages
+- Ensure your API key restrictions allow your GitHub Pages domain

 ## Security Notes